 Ewers, John K., The Western Gateway: A History of Fremantle, 2nd ed., FCC, 1971.

 Fremantle Park Conservation Management Plan, prepared for the City of Fremantle, 2009, by Heritage and Conservation Professionals, Crawley.

 Marcus, Eddie, 'History of Fremantle Park', in Fremantle Park Conservation Management Plan, 2009: 23-48.

 Hutchison, David, 'A History of Fremantle Park', 2009; attachments; first draft.

 Fremantle History Centre, Fremantle City Library

-Reece, Robert & Rob Pascoe, A Place of Consequence: A Pictorial History of Fremantle, Fremantle Arts Centre Press, 1983.
+Reece, Bob & Rob Pascoe, A Place of Consequence: A Pictorial History of Fremantle, Fremantle Arts Centre Press, 1983.

 Silbert, Eric, Dinkum Mishpochah, Artlook Books, Perth, 1981.